Anderli-dev/copy_game_save/README.md

 # Copy hoi4 save
 This is a little program to save a previous save file when the current save file is damaged

-If you need help wright me
+If you need help write me